Separating non-collective effects in d-Au collisions: RESULTS AND DISCUSSIONS

 \subsection{In-medium effects}

 It is a convention in the heavy ion community to compare the data with a scaled pp event to study the effect of the medium formed.
-The nuclear modification factor ($R_{AA}$), "the ratio of the yield of a heavy-ion event and a scaled pp event", is a classic example.
-However, with the development of Angantyr, it is now possible to check the collective effect of the medium by directly comparing it with the Angantyr results, which gives a more detailed description of a system without QGP than a $N_{coll}$ scaled pp data.
-In this section, we will discuss the possibility of using data/Monte Carlo (MC), the ratio of experimental data and Angantyr calculations, as an alternative to $R_{AA}$.
+The nuclear modification factor ($R_{AA}$), ``the ratio of the yield of a heavy-ion event and a scaled pp event", is a classic example.
+The Pythia8/Angantyr provides a good description of a heavy-ion collision without the collective effects.
+The Angantyr calculations can be used as a model-dependent residual observable to complement quantities like the nuclear modification factor.